dingotiles/dingo-postgresql-release/images/README.md

 ...
 ```

 Patroni runs an API on local port `:8008`.
-Currently it is only configured for local loopback access, and doesn't require additional authentication.
+Currently it doesn't require additional authentication.

 To check Patroni's local status: